slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowing is not enough.
 We must apply.
 Willing is not enough.
 We must do."
 -- Bruce Lee*

+> *"The possibilities are numerous once we decide to act and not react."
+-- George Bernard Shaw*

+> *"If not you, who?
+If not now, when?"
+-- Rabbi Hillel*

+> *"If it's a good idea, go ahead and do it.
+It's much easier to apologize than it is to get permission."
+-- Rear Admiral Grace Hopper*

 ### On resilience